tjnb0/CHIMERA/README.md

 # CHIMERA
-### Compressible, High-resolution, Ideal MHD with Euler-based Riemann Approach
+### Constrained-transport, High-resolution Ideal MHD with Ensemble Randomization Approach

-A finite-volume solver for the **compressible ideal magnetohydrodynamics (MHD)** equations in two spatial dimensions, written in modern Fortran.
+A finite-volume solver for the compressible ideal magnetohydrodynamics (MHD) equations in two spatial dimensions, written in modern Fortran.
 Developed as an independent project.

 ---